Priority action definition

 • Discharge of Priority Lien Obligations means the occurrence of all of the following:

-• Second Priority Representative means (i) in the case of the Initial Second Priority Debt Facility covered hereby, the Initial Second Priority Representative and (ii) in the case of any Second Priority Debt Facility and the Second Priority Debt Parties thereunder the trustee, administrative agent, collateral agent, security agent or similar agent under such Second Priority Debt Facility that is named as the Representative in respect of such Second Priority Debt Facility in the applicable Joinder Agreement.
+• Second Priority Representative means (i) in the case of the Initial Second Priority Debt Obligations covered hereby, the Initial Second Priority Representative and (ii) in the case of any other Second Priority Debt Facility, the Second Priority Debt Parties thereunder, the trustee, administrative agent, collateral agent, security agent or similar agent under such Second Priority Debt Facility that is named as the Representative in respect of such Second Priority Debt Facility in the applicable Joinder Agreement.

 • Second Priority Documents means each Second Priority Agreement, each Second Priority Security Document and each Second Priority Guarantee.

-• Second Lien Collateral Agent means the “Collateral Agent” as defined in the Second Lien Credit Agreement.
+• Second Lien Collateral Agent means the “Collateral Agent” under and as defined in the Second Lien Credit Agreement.

 • Other Priority Claim means any Claim other than an Administrative Claim or a Priority Tax Claim entitled to priority in right of payment under section 507(a) of the Bankruptcy Code.